devonartis/aws-ml-detection-workshop/docs/index.md

 This documents helps you get started with the Jam Platform and then walks your through the following exercises:

-1. Enabling Amazon GuardDuty and exploring GuarDuty findings
+1. Enabling Amazon GuardDuty and exploring GuardDuty findings
 2. Using AWS Lambda to transform data so it is suitable for model training and inference
 3. IP-based anomaly detection in SageMaker